peppertech/OracleJETWorkshop2019/part1.md

 ## 1: Get Started

-All the activities in this section should be done on the command line in a Terminal window.

-**We will use the Oracle JET 'basic' template so that we have the simplest possible Oracle JET application, enabling us to focus on component creation in the next section, and not on routing.
-The 'basic' template will give us an 'index.html' file, where we will design the component, with the data initially hardcoded and coming from the 'src/js/appControler.js' file.**
+We will use the Oracle JET 'basic' template so that we have the simplest possible Oracle JET application, enabling us to focus on component creation in the next section, and not on routing.
+The 'basic' template will give us an 'index.html' file, where we will design the component, with the data initially hardcoded and coming from the 'src/js/appControler.js' file.

 1. Run the following in the terminal: